 count that returns an iterator.
 The particular iterator you get back from

 count actually provides a stream of incrementing values 0, 1, 2...

 Python often uses double underscores around a function name to indicate that it is a special function that is important to Python.
-It makes it less likely that you will accidentally override it with one of your own functions.
-However, if you find that code above a bit ugly, you can use the built in
+It makes it less likely that you will accidentally overload it with one of your own functions.
+However, if you find that code above a bit ugly, you can use the built-in

-next function to mke it a bit tidier.
+next function to make it a bit tidier.
 All

 next actually does is call